Investigating the Role of pH and Counterions in the Intrinsic Fluorescence of Solid-State L-Lysine: Abstract

 \section{Abstract}

 There is currently a growing interest in understanding the origins of intrinsic fluorescence as a way to design non-invasive probes for biophysical processes.
 In this regard, understanding how pH influences fluorescence in non-aromatic biomolecular assemblies is key to controlling their optical properties in realistic cellular conditions.
 Here, we combine experiments and theory to investigate the pH-dependent emission of solid-state \textup{\textsmaller{L}}-Lysine (Lys).
 Lys aggregates prepared at different pH values using HCl and H$_2$SO$_4$ exhibit protonation- and counterion-dependent morphology and fluorescence, as shown by microscopy and steady-state measurements.
 We find an enhancement in the fluorescence moving from acidic to basic conditions.
 To uncover the molecular origin of these trends, we performed non-adiabatic molecular dynamics simulations on three Lys crystal models representing distinct protonation states.
 Our simulations indicate that enhanced protonation under acidic conditions facilitates non-radiative decay via proton transfer, whereas basic conditions favor radiative decay.
-These findings highlight pH as a key factor tuning fluorescence in Lys assemblies, offering insights for designing pH responsive optical materials based on non-aromatic amino acids.
+Our combined experimental-theoretical work highlights pH and counterion identity as key factors tuning fluorescence in Lys assemblies, offering insights for designing pH responsive optical materials based on non-aromatic amino acids.

 \begin{tocentry}

 \end{tocentry}